 1. Object Caching

-This strategy suggests that if your data does not exist in the cache, you fetch it from the database and then insert it into the cache, such as NCache.
-Successive calls are dealt with from the cache afterward.
-For issues regarding stale data, you add expiration to the cache item so that it can be refreshed from the database.
+This strategy suggests that if your data does not exist in the cache, you can fetch it from the database and then insert it into the cache, such as NCache.
+Successive requests are served directly from the cache.
+For issues regarding stale data, you can add expiration to the cache item as metadata so that it can be removed from the cache and then reinserted from the database when called next.
+For instance, the following code fetches an instance of Customer from the cache, if it exists and updates it.

 2. Cache Reference Data and Use SQL Queries to Search it